wcm-io/wcm-io-tooling/public_site/src/site/markdown/handler/general-concepts.md

-## wcm.io Handler general concepts
+## wcm.io Handler General Concepts

-The wcm.io Handler is a set of libraries that built on each other to provide the following highlevel functionality:
+The wcm.io Handler is a set of libraries that built on each other to provide the following high-level functionality:

 * Build and externalize URLs
 * Detect Site Root